whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Pervasive Generosity is Normal.md

 ### Generosity is the Norm

 These stories really touched me, even shocked me.
 But in time I realized this way of life is simply normal in any society that encourages generosity and strongly discourages selfishness.
-The people serve each other and the Earth generously, and generosity is pervasive in all these societies, including their leadership.
+The people base their lives on the three core spiritual practices of gratitude, gift-giving, and reciprocity, and so generosity is pervasive in all these societies, including their leadership.
 They aren't necessarily generous to outsiders -- often they have been, and sometimes they haven't.
 But within the culture, they maintain generosity as a normal way of life.

 I grew up in a Christian family, and I learned about Jesus Christ's extreme generosity as he gave away all his possessions and encouraged his followers to do the same.
 Now I know that his generosity only seemed extreme because I live in an unhealthy culture that normalizes greed (just like Rome in Jesus's time).
-Jesus Christ's generosity would just seem normal in healthy cultures.**
+Jesus Christ's generosity would just seem normal in healthy cultures.

 Nancy Basket described one way that Cherokee women traditionally redistributed goods.
-In one ceremony, all the women would honor the oldest woman in town by bringing her gifts.
+In one ceremony, all the ladies would honor the oldest woman in town by bringing her gifts.
 They knew she didn't need all the stuff, but they trusted that she would know where the goods needed to go.
 This old woman would then distribute the gifts to whomever needed them the most.
 This is one way that the Cherokee moved things from the people who had them to the people who most needed them.

 Jesuit missionaries stayed with the Montagnais-Naskapi and noticed that men left household affairs almost entirely up to the women.
 Regardless how much food they brought in, it never lasted long because the woman commonly shared the food with everyone.
 Paul Le Jeune wrote, "I have never seen my host ask a giddy young woman that he had with him what became of the provisions, although they were disappearing very fast."
 Generous sharing was simply the norm.